ItzaWolf/DreamDriveLimos/README.md

 Developed frontend using React.js and Vanilla CSS for a modern and interactive user interface.
 Powered backend by Flask, a Python web framework, ensuring robust server-side functionality.
 Incorporated SQLAlchemy ORM for efficient database interactions, secure user authentication and session management.
 Used Bootstrap CSS to style the front end for simplified user navigation.

-## About

-## Features

 ## Installation & Running Frontend server